 Photo (mod.) by Lemaret Pierrick, Movich Rooftop Cartagena Colombia

-You have the choice between kayak tours and cruises.
 Some kayak tours will allow you to venture into the mangroves and the San Lázaro lagoon for bird watching opportunities.

 Photo (mod.) by Ernesto Tereñes, Sunset in Cartagena Colombia

 The sea promenade of modern Bocagrande is also a great option to savor the scent of the sea and soak in stunning views.
+The new stretch starting near Calle 10 # Carrera 4 (see Google Maps) is particularly beautiful, featuring views of Manga bay and lovely vegetation.
+You can walk all around the Bocagrande insula in about 1.5 to 2 hours.

-Photo (mod.) by Lemaret Pierrick, Bocagrande Cartagena Colombia
+Photo by Travelhapp, Sea Promenade Bocagrande Cartagena

 Positioned on a hill above the city and blessed with abundant rainfall, the botanical garden of Cartagena “Guillermo Piñeres” boasts a thriving ecosystem with over 350 plant species, including medicinal plants, palms, and orchids.
 The garden is also home to a diverse array of wildlife such as howler monkeys and sloths.
 It’s one of the more unusual things to do in Cartagena, but definitely worth it.